Rybalskyi Peninsula: History

 During the Second World War, the peninsula suffered heavy damage from bombings.
 After the war, reconstruction began, while new factories and foundations were constructed.
 The Petrovsky Railway Bridge, shipyard, power station, and others were rebuilt.

 Present infrastructure

 In 1961, piers of the new Kyiv River Port was built in the Harbor, and in 1963 the Kyiv cable-stayed bridge was constructed to provide road access to the Rybalskyi Peninsula from the center of the city.
-In 2001 the bridge was closed to a vehicle traffic, because of its conditions.
-In 2009 it was closed completely and eventually was partially disassembled with construction of the new Kyiv Harbor Bridge.
+In 2001 the bridge was closed to vehicle traffic, because of its conditions.
+In 2009 it was closed completely and eventually was partially disassembled with the construction of the new Kyiv Harbor Bridge.

-The main compound of the GUR MOU, the military intelligence institution, is located on the Rybalskyi Peninsula.
+The main compound of the HUR MOU, the military intelligence institution, is located on the Rybalskyi Peninsula.

 Development plans

 In 2005, plans were released for the perspective reconstruction of the Rybalskyi Peninsula, by the year 2020.
 Included into the plan are residential and business buildings, underground parking, hotel-office combination buildings, trade centers, and socio-cultural constructions.
 In addition, the Kyiv Metro station, Sudnobudyvina of the Podilsko-Vyhurivska Line, is currently being constructed on the peninsula, which will provide better access to the peninsula from the city.